Call us FREE on 0151 375 9916

 What Is Medical Negligence?

-Medical negligence is when a patient sustains avoidable harm (harm that should have been prevented) because a medical professional treating them breached their duty of care.
+Medical negligence, also sometimes referred to as clinical negligence, is when a patient sustains avoidable harm (harm that should have been prevented) because a medical professional treating them breached their duty of care.

 All medical professionals owe a duty of care to anyone they treat.
 To adhere to this duty of care, they must always deliver the correct standard of care.
 As such, duty of care can be breached if a medical professional delivers substandard care.